 If you want a little finer control than what the Discussion page gives you, the All Posts or All Pages menu will be your next stop.
 Once there, hit Quick Edit and look to the right.

 You will see a checkbox for Allow Comments and one for Allow Pings.
-If you have disabled comments in the Discussion page, this will be unchecked (provided it was posted after you hit save).
-If not, then you can uncheck this to completely disable the comments section for the post or page.
+If you have disabled comments on the Discussion page, this will be unchecked (provided it was posted after you hit save).
+If not, you can uncheck this to disable the comments section for the post or page.

 Editing Post or Page

 And finally, you can go into the post or page itself and disable the comments section there, too.
-(Or do so before the post is published, which may be more likely with this feature.)
+(Or do so before the post is present, which may be more likely with this feature.)

 If you go into any post or page’s edit panel, you will notice the Screen Options toggle at the top-right of the screen.
 Click it to expand the options of what meta-boxes you have shown on the edit page.
 One of them is Discussion.
 (Yes, there is one with the name of Comments, too.

 Disable Comments WordPress Plugin

-What if you want threads on your op-ed pieces, but not on your news posts?
-Well, this plugin has you covered — so head over and download it from the WordPress plugin repository.
+What if you want threads on your op-ed pieces but not on your news posts?
+Well, this plugin has you covered So head over and download it from the WordPress repository.

-So hit the link to the Configuration Page in the banner, and you’ll see exactly how simple this plugin is and why it’s a good choice if you want a slightly different route than the core options.
+So hit the link to the Configuration Page in the banner, and you’ll see precisely how simple this plugin is and why it’s a good choice if you want a slightly different route than the core options.

 Your options here are simple, easy, and straightforward.
 You can: disable comments everywhere/disable comments on certain post types.

 With this, you get no message or filler text.
-The comment section simply isn’t there.
+The comment section isn’t there.
 Like they never existed in the first place.
 Which they didn’t.
 Because you’re using this plugin.

-But that doesn’t disable them, merely hides them from view, and that can be taken advantage of.
+But that doesn’t disable them, it merely hides them from view, which can be an advantage.
 If you want to disable WordPress comments, your best bet is one of these routes.
 Do you keep comments disabled on your site?
 Let us know why!